 A generic business starts its life with a huge amount of implicit knowledge “baked in” thanks to the work of similar enterprises that have gone before.
 Little education is required, little risk is taken; you know the prize is there, the only question is whether you can outmanoeuvre the other brands and take it.

-Highly innovative businesses however, they can take none of this for granted, and as such the approach they need to take is very different.
+Highly innovative businesses, however, can take none of this for granted, and as such the brand positioning approach they need to take is very different.